 Did you know that there are more than 9,000 Phi Beta Kappa members in SE Michigan?

 If you are one of these members, join the Phi Beta Kappa Greater Detroit Association!
-Our association has a rich, 81-year history and provides its members with opportunities for networking and socializing, taking advantage of metro Detroit's rich culture and history.
-We also sponsor an annual scholarship award that recognizes some of the region’s most successful high school seniors.
+Our association has a rich, 82-year history and provides its members with opportunities for networking and socializing, taking advantage of metro Detroit's rich culture and history.
+We also award scholarships annually to outstanding undergraduates in the Honors College at Wayne State University.

 The Association is seeking to grow membership and expand programming.
 Reach out to us to learn more about our plans in 2020 and beyond!

 The Greater Detroit Association has approximately 150 members, concentrated mostly in metro-Detroit and Ann Arbor.
 Our members cover a wide range of backgrounds and professions, but all of us are interested in advancing Phi Beta Kappa’s ideals of recognizing student excellence, advocating for the arts and sciences in our community, and furthering our own love of learning.

 The Phi Beta Kappa Greater Detroit Association was established on December 14, 1938.

 Since its founding, the PBK Greater Detroit Association has worked to create a strong network for its members by hosting social and educational activities and exploring cultural offerings in our community.

-Additionally, the Association has a history of offering scholarships to graduating high school students.
+Additionally, the Association has a history of offering scholarships to graduating high school students in metro Detroit.
 At one point in our history we received a large grant from the Matilda Wilson Foundation, which allowed us to award several hundred scholarships totaling about $20,000 each spring.

 More recently, the Association has partnered with Wayne State University to award two scholarships annually to excelling first-year undergraduates in Wayne's Irvin D. Reid Honors College.